Cambrian substrate revolution: The early Cambrian diversification of burrow forms

+It's important to make a distinction between burrowing that introduces oxygen into the sediment – bioirrigation – and those that simply move sediment grains around – biomixing.
+The latter can actually reduce the amount of oxygen available in the sediment, by bringing organic material down to depths where it will be anaerobically respired.
+In ichnodiversity terms, the same proportions of these two modes (predominantly biomixing) are seen on each side of the Ediacaran-Cambrian boundary – even if bioirrigation occurrences become relatively more frequent in the Terreneuvian.

 Advantages of burrowing

 Feeding

 Many organisms burrow to obtain food, either in the form of other burrowing organisms, or organic matter.
 The remains of planktonic organisms sink to the sea floor, providing a source of nutrition; if these organics are mixed into the sediment they can be fed upon.
 However, it is possible that before the Cambrian, plankton were too small to sink, so there was no supply of organic carbon to the sea floor.

 However, it appears that organisms did not feed upon the sediment itself until after the Cambrian.

 Anchorage

 An advantage to living within the substrate would be protection from being washed away by currents.

 Protection

 Organisms also burrow to avoid predation.
 Predatory behaviour first appeared over 1 billion years ago, but predation on large organisms appears to have first become significant shortly before the start of the Cambrian.
 Precambrian burrows served a protective function, as the animals that made them fed above the surface; they evolved at the same time as other organisms began forming mineralised skeletons.